kammitama5/kammitama5.github.io/_posts/2017-11-15-Wednesday-November-15th.md

   It was really refreshing.
 - What was also interesting was that even though the event was more full-stack, they were also interested in my interest in data analysis, and functional programming.
   They encouraged it.
-Even Latham, is a law-firm, spoke about data analysis with me, and said that my name actually stuck out on the list of developers (okay, so there were about three female developers there lol).
+Even Latham, a law-firm, spoke about data analysis with me, and said that my name actually stuck out on the list of developers (okay, so there were about three female developers there lol).